dieennn/rabbitmq-nodejs/Readme.md

 ### Create todo

-will listening on channel `req.create.todo`
+will listening on channel `req.create.todo` after it will make publish channel `todo.created` with message same in save db

 ### Get todo